VitorMob/mLogger/README.md

 # mLogger

-mllogger is a library for saving information both in memory and in a log file
+mlogger is a library for saving information both in memory and in a log file

 ## Help